 - 1850s — Gold Rush: Of the many eras of US/Native relations, the Gold Rush was probably the most openly genocidal.
 Over 100,000 Californians died during this period.

 - Plains Wars (roughly 1850 to 1890) - The most famous era in the minds of most non-Native Americans.
 If a Native American is portrayed in any media, chances are they'll be based off of some Plains culture.
 As more and more people poured into the land west of the Mississippi River, the federal government began pressuring and (often) forcing tribes to give up their lands and move onto reservations, especially if the tribes lived on lands with lots of gold or oil or any other resource.
 Since this was during the era of photography, telegraphs and telephones, and better record keeping, there is a lot more information about the tribes and wars of this time than during all of the aforementioned eras.
 Also, because this was the last era of Indian Wars, this one has stuck the most in America's cultural conscience.
-The Battle of Little Bighorn, where combined elements of Lakota, Northern Cheyenne and Arapaho forces whooped the ass of George Armstrong Custer and his forces, is especially legendary.
-There are too many famous figures to name, but some of the most noteworthy include Manuelito, Red Cloud, Crazy Horse, Sitting Bull, Chief Joseph, and Geronimo.
+The Battle of Little Bighorn, where combined elements of Lakota, Northern Cheyenne and Arapaho forces whooped the ass of George Armstrong Custer and the Seventh Cavalry Regiment, is especially legendary.
+There are too many famous figures to name, but some of the most noteworthy include Manuelito, Red Cloud, Crow King, Crazy Horse, Sitting Bull, Chief Joseph, and Geronimo.